-No refunds will be issued after the fourth class meeting begins.
-The registration fee is nonrefundable except when the university cancels a course.
+No refunds will be issued after the ninth calendar day of the term.
+The registration fee and online is nonrefundable except when the university cancels a course.

 Refund Policy for Courses Less than Three Weeks in Length (applies to fall and spring semesters, also winter and summer session courses)